 Your employer is not required to offer health benefits.
-However, employers with 50 or more employees that don’t offer health benefits to their full-time employees and dependent children may be liable for a tax penalty.
+However, employers with 50 or more full time employees that don’t offer health benefits to their full-time employees and dependent children may be liable for a tax penalty.
 However, employers will not face a tax penalty for not offering coverage to the spouses of employees.

 If your employer doesn’t offer health benefits, you can apply for coverage in the marketplace; if your income is between 100 percent and 400 percent of the federal poverty level, you may apply for a premium tax credit that may reduce the cost of coverage in the marketplace.